-SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency
+SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster

 What is a "medical emergency" and what should you do if you have one?

 A "medical emergency" is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.